brightbox/docs.brightbox.com/content/guides/cli/riak-cluster.md

 ### Building the servers

-So now we want to create the servers - a little more preparation first though.
-Let's write a little shell script to upgrade any necessary packages, download Riak, configure and install it:
+Before we create the servers, there is a little more preparation to automate the configuration.
+Let's write a little shell script to upgrade any necessary packages, download Riak, configure and install
+it:

     #!/bin/sh

+    MASTER=
     ERLANG_COOKIE=Quo1viGheWauch5un4eimohth2ohtheo

+    # Skip if it looks like Riak is already installed
+    test -d /etc/riak && exit

     # apply any upgrades
     apt-get update
     apt-get upgrade -qy

     # this is handy to have
     apt-get install -qy language-pack-en